Summer 2019: June 10-July 12

 Fall 2019: Aug.
 25-Dec.
 20

-This is a course available to advanced high school students, undergraduate students and to non-credit professional development learners who want to learn more about plant science and biology.
+This is a course available to advanced high school students, and to sophomores, juniors and seniors not in Agronomy and Horticulture majors.

 Certified Crop Advisors may earn the following CEUs (continuing education units) from this course: 2 Crop Management, 1 Pest Management, 1 Soil & Water, and 1 Nutrient Management.